Artificial Intelligence Glossary

 Data Poisoning

-Malicious manipulation of training data to compromise AI model behavior, causing models to make incorrect or biased decisions.
+Malicious manipulation of training data to compromise AI model behavior, causing incorrect predictions that can undermine system reliability and safety.

 Data Sovereignty

-Legal and ethical principle that data is subject to the laws and governance of the country or jurisdiction where it is collected.
+Legal and ethical principle that data is subject to the laws and governance of the country where it's collected, crucial for AI compliance.

 Deep Learning

-A subset of machine learning using neural networks with many layers to analyze complex patterns in data.
+A subset of machine learning using neural networks with many layers to analyze complex patterns, enabling AI breakthroughs in vision and language.

 Diffusion Model

-An AI architecture that generates images by progressively refining random noise into coherent outputs.
+An AI architecture that generates high-quality images by progressively refining random noise, enabling breakthrough creativity in art and media.

 Dynamic Creative Optimization

-AI technology that automatically tests and serves the best-performing ad creative combinations to each viewer.
+AI technology that automatically tests and serves the best-performing ad creative combinations to each viewer, maximizing engagement and ROI.

 Dynamic Pricing

-AI-driven strategy that automatically adjusts prices in real-time based on demand, competition, inventory, and market conditions.
+AI-driven strategy that automatically adjusts prices in real-time based on demand, competition, and inventory to maximize revenue and competitiveness.

 E